andrew-m-stambaugh/Food-Delivery-Time-Regression-Model/README.md

 ## 📁 Files

 - `Initial Final Report.pdf`
   My original college report.
 It documents the initial model development, context, and results using Random Forest Regression and a simple feed-forward neural network (FNN).
-I have not changed this report since it was submitted as I prefer to maintain its authenticity from the pre-ChatGPT era.
+I have not changed this report since it was submitted as I prefer to maintain its authenticity.
+Since then, with the help of numerous mentors, I've deeply improved the concisity and clarity of my writing

   **R² Scores:**
   - Random Forest: **0.73**